 *If the crew president is the subject of the board of review, then a crew vice president becomes the chair.

 - The Venturing Summit Award board of review must consist of at least five, but no more than six, members.
 At least one half of the members, excluding the chair, must be Venturers currently participating in the program.
 The composition of the board shall be as follows:

 Chair: The chair shall be an adult at least 21 years of age who is a Venturing-certified* member of the local council or district advancement committee or their designated Venturing-certified representative.
 He or she is selected according to local council practices.

-*Becoming Venturing-certified includes studying the Venturing Board of Review Guide, completing the Venturing Awards and Requirements Training (when it is released), and developing a basic knowledge of Venturing.
+*Becoming Venturing-certified includes studying the Venturing Board of Review Guide, completing the Venturing Board of Review training (available on my.scouting.org), and developing a basic knowledge of Venturing.

 Venturer membership: The board of review shall include at least two Venturers, at least one of whom shall be from the candidate’s crew.
 Other Venturing members of the board of review should be selected from the following list: